Oregon Roadmap to Language Excellence

 Striving to Create the Conditions that Will Allow Every Oregon Graduate to be Professionally Proficient in English and Functionally Proficient in Another Language by 2025

-As educators, we want our students to succeed in college and in the job market.
-CASLS convened a forum of leaders in education, business, and government to determine the skills language learners need to become successful.
-Members of these sectors shared their perspectives and identified ways to work together to shape world language learning.
+As educators and researchers, we want students to succeed in college and in the job market.
+For these reasons, we convened a forum of education, business, and government leaders to talk about the skills language learners need to become successful.
+Members of these sectors shared their perspectives and identified ways to collaboratively shape world language learning.
 The resulting action plan, known as the Oregon Roadmap to Language Excellence, proposed incentive-based initiatives to reward students who demonstrate proficiency and to support educational institutions helping students become proficient.

 Specifically, the Oregon Roadmap called for: